lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   indicates that the window is finished and communication proceeds according to the reliability mode in use.
 The FCN for the last SCHC fragment in the last window is an All-1, indicating the last SCHC fragment of the SCHC packet.
-It is also important to note that, in the No-ACK mode or when N=1, the last SCHC fragment of the packet will carry a FCN equal to 1, while all previous  SCHC fragments will carry a FCN of 0.
+It is also important to note that, in the No-ACK mode or when N=1, the last SCHC fragment of the packet will carry a FCN equal to 1, while all previous  SCHC fragments will carry a FCN to 0.
 For further details see {{FragModes}}.
 The highest FCN in the window, denoted MAX_WIND_FCN, MUST be a value equal to or smaller than 2^N-2.
 (Example for N=5, MAX_WIND_FCN MAY be set to 23, then subsequent FCNs are set sequentially and in decreasing order, and the FCN will wrap from 0 back to 23).